 I'm playing with my grandchildren and children don't keep.

-In addition to the 40 projects shown here, there are probably others that have been part of some other theme throughout this website.
-For instance, Jenn'a Harvest Hutch was done in a workshop with a woman and her two daughters.
+In addition to the 40 miniature projects shown here, there are probably others that have been part of some other theme throughout this website.
+For instance, Jenna's Harvest Hutch was done in a workshop with a woman and her two daughters.